wesleybeckner/python_foundations/docs/S2_Data_Structures_and_Flow.md

 #### 2.2.1.2 Conditional fall through and reserved words

-If statements can be use to execute some lines or block of code if a particular condition is satisfied.
+If statements can be used to execute some lines or block of code if a particular condition is satisfied.
 E.g. Let's print something based on the entries in the list.

 ```
 mission = ["let's", "explore", "some", "data", "!"]